Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

    - Cons: Remote access is not straightforward; far less useable for non-technical users.
 2. Cloud-centric architecture
    - Processing and storage happens in the cloud.
-   - Pros: Remote access is more straightforward, centralized management, <!-- TODO reference cloud section? -->
+   - Pros: Remote access is more straightforward, centralized management.
    - Cons: Sensitive data outside user control; offline operation impossible.
 3. Hybrid architecture
    - Combines a local and a cloud component.